afrisenti-semeval/afrisent-semeval-2023/README.md

 More information can be found in the shared task website: [ AfriSenti-SemEval 2023 Shared Task 12](https://afrisenti-semeval.github.io)

-# Trail Data
+# Trial Data

 We provide the trail data for the AfriSenti-SemEval 2023 Shared Task 12 for all the languages.
-Check the [Traildata](README.md)
+Check the [Trialdata](README.md)

 # Training Data